logo

 • Team and Player Form: Check recent match results, individual player stats, and consistency over the last 5–10 games.
 A single upset doesn’t always mean a trend — look for patterns in team synergy and map preferences.

 • Meta and Patch Changes: New updates can completely shift which heroes, weapons, or strategies are viable.
-For example, a League of Legends patch might nerf a champion central to a team’s strategy, or a CS2 map tweak might favor defensive teams.
+For example, a League of Legends patch might nerf a champion central to a team’s strategy, or a CS2 map tweak might favour defensive teams.

 • Head-to-Head Records: Some teams perform exceptionally well against specific rivals due to playstyle matchups.
 Historical data often reveals psychological and tactical edges that raw form data misses.